Breakout (video game): Development

 Atari was unable to use Wozniak's design.
 By designing the board with as few chips as possible, he made the design difficult to manufacture; it was too compact and complicated to be feasible with Atari's manufacturing methods.
 However, Wozniak claims Atari could not understand the design and speculates "maybe some engineer there was trying to make some kind of modification to it".
 Atari ended up designing their own version for production, which contained about 100 TTL chips.
 Wozniak found the gameplay to be the same as his original creation and could not find any differences.

 The arcade cabinet uses a black and white monitor, but the monitor has strips of colored cellophane placed over it so that the bricks appear to be in color.

-Other versions
+Ports

 A software version of Breakout was written for the Atari 2600 by Brad Stewart.
 The game was published in 1978, but with only six rows of bricks, and the player is given five turns to clear two walls instead of three.
-In the Breakthru variant, the ball does not bounce off of the bricks but continues through them until it hits the wall.
+In the Breakthru variant, the ball does not bounce off the bricks but continues through them until it hits the wall.
 Atari had this term trademarked and used it in addition to Breakout to describe gameplay, especially in look-alike games and remakes.

 Atari's 1977 dedicated Video Pinball console includes a Breakout game.